chatmail/relay/doc/source/index.rst

 This documentation details how to setup, maintain and understand `chatmail <https://chatmail.at>`_ relays.

-Contributions and feedback welcome at the https://github.com/chatmail/relay repository.
+Contributions and feedback welcome through the https://github.com/chatmail/relay repository.

 .. toctree::
     :maxdepth: 5